hayleygayfer/COMP2511-Lab04/README.md

 Implement the rule of Promotion within the `ChessGame` class.

+Before you start coding, create a UML Diagram which outlines the new structure of objects and relationships.
+You do not need getters or setters in this UML.

 ### Part 2 - Strategy Pattern

 We are going to begin building our very own Chess AI!